monkas24x7/TicTacToe/README.md

 step 2:Downlaod the project folder to the desktop and extract the folder.</br>
 step 3:Open command prompt and enter command</br>
 'cd desktop/TicTacToe-master/TicTacToe-master'.</br>
+OR 'cd desktop/TicTacToe-master'</br>
-OR 'cd desktop/TicTacToe-master' depending on how you extracted the folder. step 4:Type 'python tictactoe.py' to run the game.</br>
+depending on how you extracted the folder.</br>
+step 4:Type 'python tictactoe.py' to run the game.</br>
 The game will start. </br>